Business College of Business

 Dual Degrees

-Given the number of elective hours available to most business students, consideration should be given to the opportunity to pursue a dual degree, which allows simultaneous enrollment in the College of Business and another college on campus.
-Students will need to consult with both colleges to ensure all requirements are satisfied in a timely, efficient manner and that double counting of a course (where appropriate) is identified in advance of enrollment.
+Students may obtain a dual degree by simultaneously enrolling in and completing requirements in the College of Business and another University of Nebraska-Lincoln college.
+Given the number of elective hours available to most business students, consideration may be given to this opportunity.
+Students will need to consult with both colleges to ensure all requirements are satisfied in a timely, efficient manner and that double counting of a course (where appropriate) is identified in advance.

 Minors Outside the College